 - Fix any lopsidedness.
 If a segment looks too long, destroy a block at the top and extend the adjacent segment to fill the gap.
 If a segment looks too short, just do an equivalent thing in reverse.

 Spheres are much trickier to build than circles — it’s a lot more difficult to estimate a three-dimensional rounded object than a flat one.
 But there’s a clever way you can build a sphere Follow this instruction:

-- Build a flat circle whose diameter is that the same as your sphere’s diameter.
-This is the ring that will go round the middle of your sphere.
+- Build a flat circle whose diameter is the same as your sphere’s diameter.
+This is the ring that will go around the middle of your sphere.

 - Fill out the sphere by building extra circles parallel to the primary one, using the second and third circles as guides.